You could be at risk

 Colon cancer is the second leading cause of death from cancer in the U.S.

 It is important to screen for various types of cancers to ensure good health.
-These tests help us identify cancer.
+These medical screening tests help us identify cancer.
 When cancer is found early, it can be easier to treat.
 It is also less likely to have spread to other parts of the body.

 If your doctor says you should be tested for colon cancer, it doesn’t necessarily mean you have cancer.
 It also does not necessarily mean that the doctor thinks you have cancer.
 Screening is a way to rule out evidence of cancer.
 If cancer is found, you can get treatment quickly.

 All of our centers offer a popular screening test called the FIT (fecal immunochemical test).
 You can do this test in the privacy of your home.
 Your doctor will give you a kit with the supplies to collect stool samples.
 These tests look for hidden blood in the stool, which can be an early sign of cancer.
 You can return the completed kit to Baltimore Medical System for testing and have the results in days.

 If other tests are needed, we can refer you to a specialist for additional tests (such as a sigmoidoscopy or a colonoscopy).